Rocky-pup/doggyhole-ws/README.md

 ## 🏗️ Architecture

-FoxHole uses a hub-and-spoke model where:
+DoggyHole uses a hub-and-spoke model where:

 1. **Server** acts as the central hub managing all connections
 2. **Clients** connect to the server with token authentication